rishior/boredmonkey/README.md

 ## Expected Google Sheet Columns

-The project assumes the sheet contains the following headers in the first row:
+The project sheet contains the following headers in the first row:
 - `Username`
 - `Full Name`
 - `Followers`